How hormones affect your health

 - Thyroid sonogram (a test using sound to make an image of the thyroid gland)

 Children, who are constantly undergoing changes with their hormones, require specialized expertise to understand imbalances and diseases related to them.
-Optum’s division of Pediatric Endocrinology will provide personalized and comprehensive medical care for your child.
+Our division of pediatric endocrinology will provide personalized and comprehensive medical care for your child.

 Some of the common conditions treated by our pediatric endocrinologists include: